"But what does the plague mean? It's life, that's all.”

 "That you know of," the secretary of defense said.

 "If it was, we wouldn't be having this conversation.
-Most of the world would have been infected by nine o'clock this morning, according to our models."
+Most of the world would have been infected by nine o'clock this morning."

 The secretary grunted and approached the observation window.
 On the other side, a young man was sealed up in something that looked like an iron lung.
 The observation room was full of tired-looking people in white coats, too exhausted to even acknowledge her.
 "Who is he?" she asked.